 When making instant pot zucchini mushroom risotto, you need to cut the zucchini into large chunks.
 If you don’t, they might dissolve completely into risotto.

 This vegetarian risotto can be turned into vegan risotto if you don’t stir in butter and Parmesan cheese at the very end.
-However, because Parmesan provide an extra saltines and flavor to this dish, so you might need to add more seasoning, if you want to omit it.
+However, because Parmesan provides extra saltines and flavor to this dish, so you might need to add more seasoning if you want to omit it.

 Looking for more Easy Instant Pot Recipes?
 Try some of these:

 Instant Pot Zucchini Mushroom Risotto